 You can click on the minus (–) signs on the left to collapse any of the blocks.
 Click on a plus (+) sign to expand.
-(Etc. – I’ll leave Excel skills building to you, there’s certainly enough online about it.)

-I usually click in the top left title bar box as shown above, then go up to the menu bar at the top and click on Collapse Field, then click on + to expand one field at a time.
+I usually click in the top left title bar box as shown above, then go up to the menu bar at the top and click on Collapse Field, then go back down to the pivot table and click on ‘+’ to expand one field at a time.

 Here’s how that looks: